 Some impacts are less serious than experts once believed.

-Testosterone replacement therapy (TRT) has helped millions of men with low testosterone find relief from life-dampening symptoms like fatigue, a lackluster libido, and a flagging erection.
+Testosterone replacement therapy (TRT) has helped millions of men with low testosterone find relief from life-dampening symptoms like fatigue, a lackluster libido, and erectile dysfunction.
 And if you’re experiencing signs of low T—or you’ve already been diagnosed with a testosterone deficiency—and are considering testosterone replacement therapy (TRT), you probably have lots of questions about what to expect, including TRT side effects.

 The good news: recent research suggests there’s a lower risk of serious TRT side effects than previously believed.

 For decades, there were concerns that TRT increased men’s risks for heart disease and prostate cancer.
 But more recent research suggests these fears may have been overblown.